software-tools-books/js4ds/_en/promises.md

 inside immediate handler for 500
 ```

-- can see from first `setTimeout` example above that execution can happen in a different order than called
+-   Can see from first `setTimeout` example above that execution can happen in a different order than called
-    - function call with `t = 500` happens first, despite being last iteration of loop
+    -   Function call with `t = 500` happens first, despite being last iteration of loop
-- this asynchronous execution is helpful but confusing at first
+-   This asynchronous execution is helpful but confusing at first

 ## Promises {#s:promises-promises}

-- consider situation where reading a file
+-   Consider situation where reading a file
-- accessing local storage takes a (relatively) long time
+-   Accessing local storage takes a (relatively) long time
-    - worse when reading data over the web
+    -   Worse when reading data over the web
 -   JS doesn't wait for file to load before continuing execution
-- moves onto other tasks and comes back later
+-   Moves onto other tasks and comes back later
-- with Promises we can 'queue up' code to execute once a task is finished
+-   With promises we can queue up code to execute once a task is finished
-- e.g. finding size of a local file with `fs-extra.stat`
+-   E.g., finding size of a local file with `fs-extra.stat`

 ```js
 const fs = require('fs-extra')
 fs.stat('moby-dick.txt').then((stats) => console.log(stats.size))
 ```

 -   `fs-extra.stat` produces some statistics about the file
-- the argument to `then` is a function that is called after `fs-extra.stat` has finished profiling the file
+-   The argument to `then` is a function that is called after `fs-extra.stat` has finished profiling the file
 -   `fs-extra.stat` returns a Promise object
-- to understand them better, let's create our own Promise to fetch a datafile
+-   To understand them better, let's create our own Promise to fetch a datafile

 ```js
 var prom = new Promise((resolve, reject) => {